Table of Content

 - What is diabetes type I, II and Gestational diabetes?

-- How to Cure diabetes with insulin
+- How is insulin manufactured?

 - How to administer insulin